Balta-Stefan/graduation-thesis-project/README.md

 A data generator application is made using Spring boot.
 The generated data is sent to Apache Kafka.
-Using Spark's structured streaming engine, the data is consumed and aggregated.Results are sent to Kafka.
+Using Spark's structured streaming engine, the data is consumed and aggregated.
+Results are sent to Kafka.
-Spark performs the following aggregations:
+Spark produces the following aggregations:
-- consumption by every city
+- consumption per city
-- consumption by every client
+- consumption per client
-- hourly consumption by every client
+- hourly consumption per client

-Another Spring boot application is used to ingest data from Kafka to InfluxDB.
+Another Spring boot application is used to transfer data from Kafka to InfluxDB.
 Grafana is used as a dashboard.

 Hourly consumption by every client is periodically saved to MinIO for future analytics, by another Spark application.